sksumitbit/Projects/README.md

 # Projects
-This folder contains projects developed by me
+This folder contains projects developed by me.